 *Use of Social Security Numbers: The New College Office of Admissions and Financial Aid collects and uses Social Security numbers (SSNs) as necessary for the performance of the College’s duties and responsibilities, taking appropriate measures to secure SSNs from unauthorized access.
 For more information click here.

-We will continue to accept applications until July 1, 2019 and release decisions on a rolling basis.
+We will continue to accept applications until the final deadline, July 1, 2020 and release decisions on a rolling basis.

 *All required materials must be received by New College Admissions in order to receive a decision.
 Please plan ahead to make sure we get all of your materials on time!